-1.5 Pupils come from a range of professional backgrounds.
-Most of their families live within the county.
-The school's own assessment framework indicates that the ability of pupils is above average.
-The school has identified 65 pupils as having special educational needs and/or disabilities (SEND), which include dyslexia and dyspraxia, all of whom receive additional specialist help.
-No pupil in the school has an education, health and care (EHC) plan.
-Twelve pupils have English as an additional language (EAL), three of whom receive additional support in this regard.
+1.4 Pupils come from a range of backgrounds.
+Day pupils come from all parts of Cornwall whilst boarders include British and international pupils.
+The school's own assessment indicates that the ability of pupils is above average.
+The school has identified 206 pupils as having special educational needs and/or disabilities (SEND), which include dyslexia and dyspraxia, 170 of whom receive additional specialist support.
+No pupil in the school has an education, health and care plan (EHCP).
+Sixty-seven pupils have English as an additional language (EAL), twenty-three of whom receive additional support for their English.
 The curriculum is modified for the most able, including those with special talents in sport, music, art or drama.